 How did you hear about Hope in the Harvest and what attracted you to their mission?

-Before you internship, what were you most excited about?
+Before your internship experience, what were you most looking forward to and why?
 What were you most worried about?

 Why did you decide to come to Liberia?
 What were some of the main reasons you wanted to do this experience?

 I wanted to do some short-term mission work to explore if it was something I could ultimately see myself doing long term.
 For years, I have looked for ways to tie my passion for agriculture and my love for Christ together.

 What did you learn as a result of your internship experience?

 After finishing my internship, it really dawned on me how much I learned about Liberia, myself, and my relationship with God.
 Hope in the Harvest gave me a unique internship experience that helped me grow overall as a person.
 I didn’t just experience a new side of agriculture, but instead I experienced a new culture, a new way of life, a new level of worship, and a new view on the world.

 What are some skills that you acquired as a result of this experience?

 The most prominent skill I gained from this experience was the ability to let things come as they are.
 For the majority of my life, I have been a “planner”.
 I always strive to have my life figured out and my plans laid out in front of me.
 After being in Liberia, I realized that some of the best things in life come unexpectedly and we just have to learn to embrace change and differences.